xubingyue/snackis/README.md

 ![send example](images/send.png?raw=true)

 #### Messages
 All Snackis-messages look more or less the same to the outside world.
-Invites are the exception by only being encoded, not encrypted; since the sender by definition doesn't know the receivers encryption key yet.
+Invites are the exception by only being encoded, not encrypted; since the sender by definition doesn't know the receivers encryption-key yet.

 ![message example](images/message.png?raw=true)